AlexSD92/DnD/readme.md

 - 08/02/2022 (IDENTIFIED), 09/02/2022 (RESOLVED) - Regardless of how much experience the player earns, they will only go up one level.
 For example, if to reach level 4 required 4,000 experience and in a single encounter the player gains 4,000 experience, they will only go from level 1 to level 2.
 Resolved by introducing variables to manage the experience gained.
 For example, current experience, experience gained, combined experience, experience requirement and remaining experience after levelling up.
 The fucntion calculates how much experience is required for a single levelup, subtracts that from the total combined experience and loops it until the combined experience is less than the experience required.

-- 09/02/2022, - While the program is running through the enemy's turn, the user can input, which can result in prompting the user to make a valid choice when they take their turn.
+- 09/02/2022 (IDENTIFIED) - While the program is running through the enemy's turn, the user can input, which can result in prompting the user to make a valid choice when they take their turn.
 While the incorrect input is handled, it can be confusing to the player.

 # Deployment